microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 This example shows how ONNX Runtime training can be done on BERT pretraining implementation maintained at https://github.com/NVIDIA/DeepLearningExamples.

 ## Preparing data
-Please refer to detailed instructions at [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#getting-the-data) repo.
+Please refer to [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#getting-the-data) repo for detailed instructions for data preparation.
 The following are minimal set of instructions to download and process one of the datasets used for BERT pretraining.

 ### Get Code
 ```bash